RantumBits/ecomloop.github.io/content/pages/home.md

 meta:
   description: >-
    eComloop is a digtal agency that specializes in providing AI, crypto, Web 3, and metaverse solutions.
 We work with a variety of small teams to make sure their needs are met.
 With a focus on the future, ecomloop is adapting to  changing technology transformations.
-  title: ecomloop | digital solutions for the {next phase}
+  title: 🦾 {next phase} digital solutions for small teams
 ---
 ## ecomloop helps small teams deploy AI, crypto, web 3 & metaverse solutions